The difference variational bicomplex and multisymplectic systems: The (differential) variational bicomplex

 \subsection{Multisymplectic systems via the variational bicomplex}

+In 1997, Bridges \cite{Br1997b} introduced a multisymplectic structure that generalizes the classical finite-dimensional Hamiltonian structure to infinite-dimensional systems.
+Since then, the multisymplectic formulation and its geometry has been developed and widely applied, see \cite{Br1997a,BrRe2001,CoHoHy2007,HuDe2008,SuQi2003,Wa2008,Br2017,CaIbDe1999,La2000,La2004,MaPaSh1998}.

-The (augmented) variational bicomplex provides a natural framework for studying multisymplectic PDEs; this framework was introduced in \cite{BrHyLa2010} for first-order quasilinear systems on Riemannian manifolds, but it applies equally to other types of multisymplectic systems.
+The (augmented) variational bicomplex provides a natural framework for studying multisymplectic PDEs, an approach that was introduced by Bridges \textit{et al}. \cite{BrHyLa2010}.
+In this framework, a system of PDEs is \textit{multisymplectic} if there exists a vertically-closed $(p-1,2)$-form $\omega$ such that $\upd_{\uph}\!\omega$ is zero on the solution submanifold (but not identically zero).
 For simplicity, we restrict attention to the base manifold $\mathbb{R}^p$, but the results are local and can be adapted to other base manifolds.

 The starting-point is Zuckerman's discovery in \cite{Zuck} of a `universal conserved current' for any given Lagrangian form $\msL\in \Omega^{p,0}$.
-This is a vertically closed differential form $\omega\in\Omega^{p-1,2}$ that is conserved on solutions of the Euler--Lagrange equations.
+This is a vertically-closed differential form $\omega\in\Omega^{p-1,2}$ that is conserved on solutions of the Euler--Lagrange equations.
 It is instructive to revisit Zuckerman's proof using the augmented variational bicomplex.
 From \eqref{eq:ii}, there exists $\eta\in\Omega^{p-1,1}$ such that

-The $(p-1,2)$-form $\omega=\dv\!\eta$ satisfies
+The $(p-1,2)$-form $\omega=\dv \eta$ satisfies

-Consequently $\upd_{\uph}\!\omega=0$ on the solution submanifold of the Euler--Lagrange equations.
+Consequently, $\upd_{\uph}\!\omega=0$ on the solution submanifold of the Euler--Lagrange equations.
+So every system of Euler--Lagrange equations is multisymplectic.

 Independently, Gotay \cite{Gotay} developed a covariant Hamiltonian formalism for field theories of arbitrary order, using a generalized Legendre transformation to identify additional phase space variables $p_\alpha^{\mbJ}$ from the Lagrangian.
 A key ingredient is the Poincar\'{e}--Cartan form $\Theta$, which is a Lepagean equivalent of the Lagrangian form.
 In the above notation,